hartwigmedical/scripts/datarequest/README.md

 ### Germline Data

-In case Germline level is included in your request, GATK based variant calls of the healthy reference sample (blood) are available via our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl).
+Germline data is shared via a url to **germline.tar** via [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl).

+We share the SNVs and small INDELs called from the reference sample using GATK haplotype caller.

 ### Alignments

-Sharing of BAM files is currently only supported for small numbers, but in case you do have access they are also visible in the [Download Portal](https://portal.hartwigmedicalfoundation.nl).
+Sharing of BAM files is currently only supported for samples which have been published so far, but in case you do have access they are also visible in the [Download Portal](https://portal.hartwigmedicalfoundation.nl).

 ### Sample selection